Snow-White-Sapporo/UFO-Study/README.md

 ## ⚠️ Data Refresh

-This report references one external CSV files:
+This report references one external CSV file:

-• `cleaned_data.csv`
+• cleaned_data.csv

-These files are already loaded into the `.pbix` file, so in most cases **no refresh is needed**.
+This file is already loaded into the `.pbix` report, so in most cases, no refresh is needed.
-However, if the **[Refresh]** button is pressed, Power BI may attempt to access the original absolute file paths used during development, which can lead to errors.
+However, if the **[Refresh]** button is pressed, Power BI may attempt to access the original absolute file path used during development, which can lead to errors.

 ### ✅ If refresh is needed: